Clevedon Pier (album): Critical reception

 Upon its release, Hi-Fi News & Record Review praised Clevedon Pier as a "soothing package from the multi-talented Davis" and "also a sonic delight".
 They added, "Try to imagine a stew of jazz, folk and pop and you're almost there."
+The Bristol Evening Post praised the "excellent" album for demonstrating Davis' "broad tastes" by being "tremendously varied, moving easily from classical to Celtic to acoustic and jazz influences".
+The reviewer concluded, "Clevedon Pier is a moody and expressive work of the New Age genre.
+Unlike so many of the technically perfect but sterile offerings from that form of music, Clevedon Pier is a rich and rewarding album."
+The Clevedon Mercury also considered it to "demonstrate Andy's rich inventiveness and diversity of style" and noted that "electronic orchestration blends smoothly with traditional hammer dulcimer, fiddle, mandolin and bass".

 John Holt of the Nottingham Evening Post described it as "gentle new age-style stuff" where "traditional and unusual instruments blend on pieces that more often than not simply start, get louder then fade out".
 He picked "5 Saxes" as the album's best track, noting that the "multi-tracked brass belter" features Will Gregory.

-The Clevedon Mercury considered the album to "demonstrate Andy's rich inventiveness and diversity of style" and added that "electronic orchestration blends smoothly with traditional hammer dulcimer, fiddle, mandolin and bass".
-In the US, Mike Gunderloy of Factsheet Five noted the mix of "electronics and traditional instruments" and felt the results "range from traditional Celtic to modern swing" with instrumentals that "soar and whirl in an exciting fashion".
+Tony Jasper of the Manchester Evening News remarked that it "illustrates well his broad musical tastes and multi-instrumental ability".
+In the US, Mike Gunderloy of Factsheet Five commented on the mix of "electronics and traditional instruments" and felt the results "range from traditional Celtic to modern swing" with instrumentals that "soar and whirl in an exciting fashion".